ipdb/website/_src/privacy.md

 ## Open door policy

 We believe privacy policies should be easy to read and make sense to non-lawyers.
-If something isn't clear or if you have questions, email us at privacy@ipdb.foundation.
+If something isn't clear or if you have questions, email us at contact@ipdb.global.